 The Home bases are bigger and glitzier, and the fleets are generally newer top-end helicopters, The Airport is much easier to get to from most strip hotels and the companies often offer free pick-up from most locations.

 The Fly Exclusively in the EC/HC 130 Eco-Star helicopters which are modern Aircraft with impeccable safety record, perfect for tourist flights.
-They sit 4 across the back and 2-3 in the front with the Pilot.
-The windows are large and even the worst seat still gets a good view, although you may feel hard done by if you are right in the back, right seat!
+They sit 4 across the back and 2 to 3 in the front with the Pilot.
+The windows are large and even the worst seat still gets a good view, although you may feel hard done by if you are right in the back-right seat!

 The company is very professional and provides an efficient and well oil service, all though it can feel a little cold and a bit impersonal seeing as you are one of many customers they will be flying that day!